olincollege/ClashofTanks/docs/how-to.md

 ### The Players
 We designed our game to be two-player, just like the original.
 Player One is the tank on the left side and uses the standard **WASD** layout to move up, left, down and right respectively.
 Player One's tank uses the **E** button to shoot.
 Player Two is therefore the tank on the right side and uses **IJKL** to move around, with **O** being the button to shoot.

-### The Aim
+### The Goal
-The aim of the game is to destroy the opposing tank by shooting it with a projectile.
+The goal of this game is to destroy the opposing tank by shooting it with a projectile.
 When a projectile is shot, it will move in that direction for a few seconds before either:
   * Colliding with an obstacle which it will bounce off at a random angle
   * Despawning (after a set time has passed with no collisions)
   * Hitting another tank